Morley020/zedthema/README.md

-# ZedThema 2.0
+# ZedThema 1.0

 **Open-source, local-first, researcher-controlled qualitative research platform.**

 ZedThema is a general-purpose framework for qualitative and mixed-methods research.
-It is not tied to Yango, UTAUT2, one discipline, or one coding method.
+It is not tied to particular topic, construct, one discipline, or one coding method.

 The design goal is simple:

 > Keep the researcher's evidence, codebook, AI suggestions, validation decisions, and audit trail together in a reproducible local workflow.

-## What changed in 2.0
+## What changed in this version

 The original starter was a useful proof of concept, but it had several issues that would appear as soon as the application was used beyond a small demo.
-Version 2 fixes those issues and adds the research-grade architecture discussed for the project.

 ### Research workflow

 - Project-based study management.